20 Best Family Beach Vacations to Make the Most Amazing Memories

 Coronado Beach, San Diego, California

-Set on an island just over the bridge from bustling San Diego, this two-mile expanse of beach is all golden soft sand, ideal for castle building.
-The famous Del Coronado Hotel, which resembles an elaborate sand sculpture itself, sits right on the beach and is the perfect spot for a sweet candy stop or an ice cream treat, even if you’re not staying the night.
+Set on an island just over the bridge from bustling San Diego, this two-mile expanse of beach is all golden, soft sand—ideal for castle building.
+The famous Del Coronado Hotel, which resembles an elaborate sand sculpture itself, sits right on the beach and is the perfect spot for a candy stop or an ice cream treat, even if you’re not staying the night.
 Families can rent bikes to coast along the shore, book surfing lessons or take a leisurely tour through the local canals and waterways in a Venetian-style gondola.
 Really, we could go on and on about why this is one of the best beaches in California and a great option for a budget-friendly family beach vacation.

 Amelia Island, Florida

-Nestled in the far northeast corner of Florida, the quiet charms here include 40 public beach access points along 13 miles of Amelia Island coastline; you and your brood could explore a different stretch of sand each day for a month, swimming and boogie boarding in the gentle Atlantic Ocean waves, and still not exhaust all the options.
-The surrounding salt marshes and nature preserves create the perfect environment for bicycling, bird watching, and hiking, plus there’s beach horseback riding in Sea Ranch State Park.
-Extend your island stay at the Ritz Carlton, which features a kids center where children learn about the beach and life beneath the sea based on programs from Jean-Michael Cousteau’s Ocean Futures Society.
-Need a new wardrobe for your beach trip?
-Check out the best bathing suits for every body type.
+Nestled in the far northeast corner of Florida, Amelia Island exudes a quiet charm with 40 public-beach access points along 13 miles of coastline.
+You and your brood could explore a different stretch of sand each day for a month, swimming and boogie-boarding in the gentle Atlantic Ocean waves, and still not exhaust all the options.
+The surrounding salt marshes and nature preserves create the perfect environment for bicycling, bird-watching and hiking.
+Plus, there’s beach horseback riding in Sea Ranch State Park, and it’s one of the only places in Florida where you can ride along the shore.

 Seven Mile Beach, Grand Cayman Island